Sue Ryder: Early life

 Margaret Susan Ryder was born in 1924 in Leeds, the daughter of Charles Foster Ryder and Mabel Elizabeth Sims.
 The family lived at Scarcroft Grange near Leeds; the house now has a blue plaque, installed by Leeds Civic Trust in 2011.
 She was educated at Benenden School.
-When World War II broke out, she volunteered to the First Aid Nursing Yeomanry, even though she was only 15, and she was soon assigned to the Polish section of the Special Operations Executive (SOE).
-In this role, Ryder's job was to drive SOE agents to the airfield where they would take off for their assignments in Europe.
-In 1943 she was posted to Tunisia and later to Italy.

 Year of birth

 According to her autobiography, Child of My Love, Ryder was born on 3 July 1923.
 This was repeated by The Daily Telegraph in her obituary in November 2000, adding that "Lady Ryder of Warsaw, better known as Sue Ryder, has died aged 77", as well as by the BBC and many other news sources.

-Her birth and death certificates both put the date one year later, on 3 July 1924, as does a plaque unveiled in honour of Sue Ryder and Leonard Cheshire in Cavendish Church in Suffolk.
-At the beginning of the war, Ryder volunteered to the First Aid Nursing Yeomanry, even though she was only 15.
-To get in, she lied about her age and seems to have maintained the deception for the rest of her life.
+Her birth and death certificates both put the date one year later, on 3 July 1924, as does a plaque unveiled in honour of Sue Ryder and Leonard Cheshire in St Mary the Virgin's Church, Cavendish, in Suffolk.
+Ryder joined the First Aid Nursing Yeomanry as a volunteer in January 1942.
+Her personal file is held at FANY HQ in London and mentions both 1923 and 1924 as her birth year.

+Second World War service, FANY and SOE

+In January 1942 she joined the ‘Free FANY’, the section of the First Aid Nursing Yeomanry which had not been absorbed into the Auxiliary Territorial Service (FANY-ATS) in 1939.
+Free FANY Special Units were voluntary and independent and as such were used by, amongst others, the Special Operations Executive (SOE).
+Ryder was assigned to the Polish section of the SOE and in 1943 she was posted with the Polish Unit to Tunisia, Algeria and later to Italy.
+The Poles had been trained by SOE as parachutists to infiltrate Poland.
+In 1945 she returned to the UK and was attached to the Polish Forces in Scotland.
+She was discharged in November 1945.